Massachusetts Institute of Technology - Sloan School of Management

 MIT Sloan evaluates each candidate as an individual and makes admission decisions on a case-by-case basis.
 There is no minimum number of years experience or minimum GMAT/GRE score required.
 So apply when the time is right for you, and give us some insight about how you will contribute to our dynamic, diverse community, how you want to make your mark on the world, and how we can help.

-A complete application consists of the following:
+A complete MIT Sloan MBA application consists of the following:

-• Self-reported Transcripts
+• Self-reported transcripts

 • Online Application